microsoft/CCF/doc/build_apps/js_app_bundle.rst

 Deployment
 ----------

 To deploy a new JS application, it must be embedded into a JSON governance proposal containing all of the new code and endpoint metadata.
-There is a tool in the CCF pip package to generate this object named ``bundle_js_app``.
+There is a sample tool in the CCF pip package to generate this object named ``bundle_js_app``.

 .. note:: This tool is just a sample, and is not required to be used.
 Packaging the source files into a JSON object could be done in your existing package build pipeline.